5CCSACCA/coursework-ADI-0519/README.md

 - Generates Python/JavaScript code to recreate the chart
 - Returns code + extracted data + preview image

+## Key Features:
+- Diagram Understanding: Detect components (boxes), connections (arrows), and labels from uploaded architecture diagrams.
+- Structured Graph Extraction: Build a machine-readable JSON representation of system components and their relationships.
+- Template Generation: Use an LLM (BitNet) to produce a short FastAPI scaffold or documentation snippet from the extracted graph.
+- End-to-End Pipeline: Runs as a distributed system of Dockerised services connected via RabbitMQ.
+- Persistence and Monitoring: Results stored in PostgreSQL; Prometheus tracks latency, throughput, and queue depth.
+- Secure SaaS Deployment: Authentication and storage handled by Firebase.

 ## Service Responsibilities

 | Service | Responsibility |